HP RTR: Special Characteristics

-Additionally, RTR guarantees the data equivalence of the repositories behind the primary and shadow servers, by enforcing a deduced "dependency relationship" among the set of concurrent transactions being shadowed.
-This allows RTR to process multiple transactions on the shadow without compromising dependency violations.
+Additionally, RTR maintains data equivalence across the repositories behind the primary and shadow servers by enforcing a dependency relationship among the set of concurrent transactions being shadowed, allowing it to process multiple concurrent transactions.

 Usage

-The most high-profile users of RTR are banks, stock exchanges and Railway Passenger Reservation Systems.
+RTR is primarily used by banks, stock exchanges, and railway passenger reservation systems.

 RTR was available on HP-UX, Linux, Windows and OpenVMS in 2010.